rond-authz/rond-authz.github.io/_docs/configuration.md

 #### Specify API permissions

-In order to define the Rego policies to be evaluated for the API to be authorized, you must define the custom attribute `x-permission` in your OAS schema.
+In order to define the Rego policies to be evaluated for the API to be authorized, you must define the custom attribute `x-rond` in your OAS schema.

-The x-permission attribute is shaped as an object with the following properties:
+The `x-rond` attribute is shaped as an object with the following properties:

 - `allow` **(string, required)**: The name of the Rego policy that should be executed upon the API invocation;
 - `options` **(object)**: